gustawho/backupd/README.md

 # backupd
-Compressed and encrypted backups with 7zip and GPG
+Compressed and encrypted backups

 ### KISS: Keep It Secret, Subhuman
 Don't expect any sort of fanciness.
 Really.
-It is just a simple script that compresses the selected folder with 7zip, encrypts it with GPG and then moves it to a destination folder (local or remote).
+It is just a simple script that compresses the selected folder with xz, encrypts it with GPG and then moves it to a destination folder (local or remote).
 Plain and simple.

 It does include basic support for WebDAV, but using other protocols shouldn't be hard to implement.